theimpossibleastronaut/rmwrs/README.md

 ## Current state

 *rmwrs* is in a very early development state and may change rapidly.
-Presently files can be removed to a WASTE directory but there's no `restore` feature.

 Running `cargo run -- <file>` will ReMove a file to a waste folder (which is specified in the test configuration file) and create a